The Annual Review Of The Exposure Control Plan Must Document

 Finally, revise your written plan based on findings.
 This isn’t just editing – it’s adapting.
 Maybe you’ll add new procedures for handling a recently identified chemical.
 Maybe you’ll streamline existing protocols based on what actually works in practice.

 Every change must be documented with clear explanations.
-In practice, why was this added?
-That's why what problem does it solve?
+Why was this added?
+In practice, what problem does it solve?
 This creates accountability and helps future reviewers understand your reasoning.

 Common Mistakes: Where Companies Trip Up

 Here’s what I see time and again: companies treat the annual review as a formality rather than a critical assessment.
-Worth adding: they’ll copy previous documentation verbatim, missing new risks entirely.
+They’ll copy previous documentation verbatim, missing new risks entirely.
 Or they’ll rush through the process, spending less than an hour on something that deserves days of careful analysis.

 Another common mistake: failing to involve frontline

 workers in the review process.
-Also, supervisors and employees who actually work with the materials daily often spot problems that consultants miss.
+On top of that, supervisors and employees who actually work with the materials daily often spot problems that consultants miss.
 Their insights are invaluable – yet many companies conduct reviews in conference rooms, far removed from the actual work environment.

 Companies also neglect to track corrective actions over time.
-Worth adding: they document gaps during reviews but fail to verify that fixes are actually implemented.
+They document gaps during reviews but fail to verify that fixes are actually implemented.
 A plan remains inadequate if promised improvements never materialize.

 The Continuous Improvement Mindset